Nazlizamanian/network-programming/README.md

 ## Using network connections lab 5-12
 ## Lab 5
 ### Description
-A basic program that enables two users to engage in a simplified Rock, Paper, Scissors game through a network connection.
+A basic program that enables two users to engage in a simplified Rock, Paper and Scissors game through a network connection.
 One user can act as the server, while the other can be the client.
 The server is first intalized in order for the client to make a connection.
 Then they take turns making moves and determine the winner based on the game's rules.
 The game continues until one player accumulates 10 points, and the overall winner is declared.